 I turn around to follow him and take a seat next to him on the floor.
 My arm is leaning against his, and I slowly rest my head on his shoulder.

-“Well obviously you do, if you’re scared of disappointing your parents,” I say lightly.
+“Well obviously you do, if you’re scared of being misjudged based on your family,” I say lightly.

 “It’s not that simple,” he replies, shifting slightly.

 “Sure it is,” I say.

 “I’ve gone through it so many times with them, I’ve tried to please them, then I’ve been the rebellious son, I’ve tried it all.” he whispers.